Finding the Best Employer of Record: 12 Essential Questions

 One of the key points to your work with an Employer of Record is how the employment relationship is handled contractually.
-There are three sides to the agreement - you, the worker, and the Employer of Record, and you all need to be involved.
+The relationship has three sides - you, the worker, and the Employer of Record, and you all need to be involved.
 Having in mind that the provider is the legal employer of your worker, they need to have a contractual relationship with them.
+In certain countries you will also be mentioned in the agreement but sometimes you won't.
 While it needs to be fully compliant with the law, it also needs to be consistent with the way your company operates.
 You should be able to harmonise your strategy for performance management, frequency of compensation reviews, structure to work days, retreats and all other company rituals in all geographies where the Employer of Record is helping you.

-In other territories, having three signatories to the employment agreement is simply not possible.
+In other territories, having three signatories to the employment agreement is not possible.
 Some will require parallel contracts, to be signed between you and the EoR on one side, and the EoR and your employee on the other.
 Some will have a tripartite agreement going hand in hand with a separate agreement between employee and EoR.
-While you’re evaluating an Employer of Record provider, it’s important that you ask to see the template agreements they have in place for each jurisdiction you’re thinking of using their services for.
-You need to understand how your employees' employment conditions will look, and if the EoR is able to support you creating consistency across the board, while complying with local employment practices.
+While you’re evaluating an Employer of Record provider, it’s important that you ask to see the template agreements they have in place for each jurisdiction you’re thinking of using their services for and how consistent the agreements are.
+One challenge that comes up if they are using different partners in different countries is that the quality of the agreements will be poor.
+You need to understand how your employees' employment conditions will look and if the EoR is able to support you creating consistency across the board, while complying with local employment practices.

-In most countries, there are quite strict regulations to prevent unlawful terminations.
-Regardless of the location of your worker, or the specifics of the situation, the Employer of Record should step in to offer you tailored advice.
-They should provide the necessary support to ensure the situation is handled positively and legally.
+In most countries, there are pretty strict regulations to prevent unlawful terminations.
+Regardless of your worker's location or the situation's specifics, the Employer of Record should step in to offer you tailored advice.
+They should provide the necessary support to handle the situation positively and legally.
 This requires availability, willingness to help when the going gets tough, and local knowledge.
-In fact, it’s such a vital part of your partnership with them that ending an employment relationship should be addressed in the commercial agreement you sign with the Employer of Record.
+In fact, it’s vital to your partnership with them that ending an employment relationship should be addressed in the commercial agreement you sign with the Employer of Record.

 Ask if they have an established procedure for compliantly ending employment agreements.
 A good practice would be that they should require their customers to alert them at the first sign of an employment agreement potentially coming to an end.
 Doing that would allow for following the right procedure from the start and avoiding any employment tribunal or labour court cases.